There is an opportunity for international virtual training format, please contact Christopher Ng for more information.

-Gender mainstreaming is the process of assessing and taking into account the implications for men and women of any planned action including legislation, policies or programmes.
-This programme will explore how gender mainstreaming strategies put gender issues at the centre of broad policy and programme decisions, institutional structures and resource allocation.
+Gender mainstreaming is the process of assessing and taking into account the implications for women and men of any planned action including legislation, policies or programmes.
+This international programme will explore how gender mainstreaming strategies put gender issues at the centre of broad policy and programme decisions, institutional structures and resource allocation.

 The programme will be interactive and participants will have the opportunity to apply the learning to their policy areas, developing tools and plans to use in their work.

 Senior civil servants and managers and those involved in policy development and implementation.
 All of our open programmes are delivered in an interactive and engaging style and will require full participation from delegates.
 Therefore, we advise that you have a proficient level of written and spoken English language in order to gain the full benefits of our open programmes.